HGARgG-0710/one/README.md

 Allows to create handy predicates for checking structural adherence of `x` to a certain necessary objects' "class" without needing to use more complex constructions like prototype chains.

+Now with additional TypeScript support
+(type predicates - very handy for connecting the "actual" JS properties with those that are perceived by the static type analyzer);

 <br>